mpdeimos/mpdeimos.github.io/_posts/tech/2021-07-30-dell-s3-modern-sleep.md

         The hypervisor does not support this standby state.
 ```

+Windows 11 also supports S3 via `PlatformAoAcOverride`.
+However, you might need to set this setting again after the upgrade.

 ### The EFI approach

 While googling for a solution I also stumbled over [this](https://github.com/ElectronicElephant/Modern-Standby-Byby) idea to fix the problem with an [EFI application](https://www.reddit.com/r/Dell/comments/h0r56s/getting_back_s3_sleep_and_disabling_modern/).